Normandy: D-Day, the 1944 landings

-This region which stretches along the sandy beaches of Bessin is rich in eventful historical stories dating back to ancient civilizations.
-But it is the events of the Landing of 1944 that remain primarily engraved in memories.
-A few kilometers from the Ferme de la Rançonnière, the vast fields of sand which were also battlefields still bear the scars of the operations which marked the Second World War and today, these places steeped in history have become spaces of meditation, so as not to forget!
+This region, stretching along the sandy beaches of the Bessin, is rich in turbulent history dating back to ancient civilizations.
+But it is the events of the 1944 D-Day landings that remain most vividly etched in people's memories.
+A few kilometers from the Ferme de la Rançonnière, the vast sandy fields, which were also battlefields, still bear the scars of the operations that marked the Second World War.
+Today, these places steeped in history have become spaces for remembrance, so that we never forget

-Thus, from Grandcamp Maisy to Ver-sur-mer, via Colleville-sur-Mer, many museums and other various places display a rich diversity of themes that retrace the recent past.
+Thus, from Grandcamp Maisy to Ver-sur-mer, via Colleville-sur-Mer, numerous museums and other diverse places display a rich diversity of themes that trace the recent past.

 D-Day Museum – Arromanches 14117

-Museum which tells the story of the construction and operation of the artificial port installed in Arromanches the day after June 6 and which was decisive in the Battle of Normandy.
+A museum that tells the story of the construction and operation of the artificial port installed at Arromanches in the aftermath of June 6th, which was decisive in the Battle of Normandy.

 https://www.musee-arromanches.fr/

-Museum of submarine wrecks - Port en Bessin 14520
+Museum of Underwater Shipwrecks – Port en Bessin 14520

-Twenty-five years of underwater exploration have brought up wrecks, remains and objects of all kinds found in warships.
+Twenty-five years of underwater exploration have enabled the recovery of wrecks, remains and objects of all kinds found in warships.

 Arromanches 360 – Arromanches 14117